After being discharged from the military, running became a ‘bright point’ for Jim Walmsley. He hasn’t looked back since

 The knee injury, which he exacerbated while racing 120 kilometers (about 75 miles) in Chianti, Italy earlier this year, put paid to racing the full distance at UTMB.

-Now a Chamonix resident, Walmsley is frustrated to miss out on the main event at his doorstep – and one in which he made history in 2023.
+Now a part-time resident of Arêches in the south of France, Walmsley is frustrated to miss out on the main event close to his home – and one in which he made history in 2023.
 The priority, however, is on future-proofing his knee from further injury.

 “I would say I’m not very good at not racing it, and I prefer to be on the start line,” says the 35-year-old.
 “But this year, I’m more afraid about regressing, and I hope to move past this injury.

-Note: Clarification: This story has been updated to reflect Walmsley lives part-time near Chamonix.